 The man mentioned that he had taken injured wildlife to a place called WIRES before, a local wildlife rescue center.
 Although I didn’t have my phone with me at the time, my husband was smart enough to have brought his GPS.
 So we marked the spot where we saw the flying fox, and walked back to the car.
 Once we got back to Port Macquarie, I contacted WIRES (short for NSW Wildlife Information, Rescue and Education Service Inc.) with the details.

 So, what had happened with this bat colony?
 We learned that there was a food shortage up and down the coast, and the die-off was most likely due to starvation.
 It was especially sad because they are already threatened due to habitat loss, extreme temperature events, and getting caught in fruit tree netting, among other threats.
-These little creatures had quickly become our favourite mammal in Australia, and we were disheartened to hear of the struggles they face.
+These little creatures had quickly become our favourite mammal in Australia, so we felt disheartened to hear of the struggles they face.

 However, we were happy to have had the opportunity to learn more about these amazing little pollinators, and the vital role they play in the local ecosystem.
 And, hopefully, as more people learn about them and realize their importance, more work will be done to preserve their colonies.